 Most of the culprits were President Trump’s ardent supporters, willing to spill their blood for his cause.
 Some were agitators looking for a fight, and others came along for the ride.
 The footage from the scene is horrific.
-At least five people were killed.
+According to authorities, at least five people were killed.
 Many have called the situation an act of sedition and an insurrection, a valid classification on the day Electoral College votes were being counted to codify the 2020 presidential election.
 It was a shocking interruption of the American tradition of peacefully transferring power from one elected president to another.

 As the situation started to unfold, conservatives rapidly took to social media to swiftly condemn it.
 Republican lawmakers did the same once they safely emerged from secure locations after being evacuated from the House and Senate floors.

 Then, former Vice President and President-elect Joe Biden made a statement.